 - The method of procurement is generally used in instances where it is not possible for an organ of state to prepare detailed specifications for goods or, in the case of services to identify their characteristics.

-- Detailed technical and costs proposals are therefore solicited from interested parties as to various possible means of meeting the organ of state’s needs.
+- Detailed technical and cost proposals are therefore solicited from interested parties as to various possible means of meeting the organ of the state’s needs.

-- Contractors are required to submit proposal which sufficiently explain how they plan to perform and for what price.
+- Contractors are required to submit proposals that sufficiently explain how they plan to perform and for what price.

 - Price plays a role, but the quality of goods or services to be provided is regarded as more important than the costs involved.